 The first person to call is your previous teacher, so that he or she learns of your decision directly from you and not the grapevine.
 Thank your teacher one more time for the years of study you had together.
 Next, circle back to all of the teachers who gave you a trial lesson.
 Email may suffice, although I would recommend the personal touch of a voicemail.
 Thank them for their time and let them know whom you selected.
 For any close runners-up, I would recommend scheduling a quick call.
 Take the time to talk over the decision.
 Five years down the line, this person might become your next teacher.

-I wish you luck and good fortune in your search for a good piano teacher.
+I wish you the best of luck in your search for a good piano teacher.